Caregiver Burnout: How to Take Care of Yourself

 - Feeling a desire to drop out of society and move away from the person you are caring for.

-Habitual Burnout
+5. Habitual Burnout

 If you do not get the resources you need, burnout symptoms could become embedded in your life, and you could experience a serious physical or emotional problem.
 The signs of chronic burnout are burnout syndrome, chronic sadness, depression, and chronic physical issues.
 This could also lead to trauma.

-How do I Manage my Caregiver Burnout?
+How do I manage my caregiver burnout?

-Here are a few things that might help you ease the mental burden
+Here are a few things that might help you ease the mental burden:

-Accept the Reality of the Situation
+Accept the reality of the situation

 It might be tempting to search for someone to blame or look for clear answers where there are none.
-Your energy is better spent dwelling on things you can control, rather than dwelling on the unfairness of the situation.
+Your energy is better spent on things you can control, rather than dwelling on the unfairness of the situation.

 Instead of wishing someone else would help more, or wishing you had more time, focus on the things within your control.
 Consider your response to problems rather than the problems themselves.

-Meaning is not inherent; it is created, which brings us to the next step.
+Meaning is not inherent; it is created, which brings us to the next step:

 If you have chosen to provide care, you did so for a reason.
 Instead of feeling forced into this circumstance, take power back by taking ownership of your own decision to provide care.
 Remember that your current actions are setting an example for your children or friends.
 Or maybe you are repaying a parent for the years they cared for you.
 Embrace these strong values that define you, and call on them when you are feeling helpless.

-Ask for Help
+Ask for help

 Asking for help is a sign of profound strength.
 Speak to your friends and family frankly and honestly about how you feel.
 Maybe they will even rise to the occasion.